swup/swup/readme.md

 **Note:** This feature is rather experimental and serves to enable submission of simple forms such as "search on website" form.
 The response from the server must be a valid page with all elements that need to be replaced by swup.
-Feature might not play well with swup cache.
-When cache is enabled, swup does not visit same url twice, including `POST` requests with different data.
-Consider disabling cache or removing page from cache when necessary with `swup.cache.remove('/your-url')` (swup does this before form submission, so the submit goes through every time).
+When cache is enabled, swup does not visit same url twice, including `POST` requests with different data. swup removes page from cache before form submission, so the submit goes through every time.
 This method does not support submission of files, or other advanced features.
 Please refer to [API](#api) section, for using swup API for sending requests.

 ### Elements
-Elements option defines the array of selectors of elements to be replaced.
+Elements option defines the array of selectors of containers, where the content needs to be replaced.
-Elements option usually contains the main element with the content of the page.
-However, elements can include any element that is common for all transitioned pages.
+Elements option usually contains the main element with the content of the page, but can include any element that is present across all pages.
 This creates a possibility of animating elements on the page while still replacing it's parts.
-Another good example is the "change language" link, which usually appears the same across the site, but leads to a different URL on each page.
+Another good example where this is helpful is the "change language" link, which usually appears the same across the site, but leads to a different URL on each page.
 Option defaults to the single element of id `#swup`.
 ```javascript
 options = {